StratusLab/documentation/users-tutorial/src/main/markdown/02-overview.md

 for use on Windows.

 Colored text boxes in Courier font show interactions with a command line shell.

+    $ command
+    results from the command
+    ...
+    possibly abbreviated

 The command is preceeded by a dollar sign and possibly continued onto multiple lines with trailing backslashes.
-All other text are the results of running the given command.
-The output may be abbreviated; this is indicated by an ellipsis.
+Lines without the dollar sign are the results of running the given command.
+Abbreviated output is indicated by an ellipsis.

 ## Service Parameters